DFE-Digital/architecture/standards/technical-standards.md

 We're working with these owners and teams to prioritise creation of the standards that will provide the most value to both delivery teams and DfE.
 The ones actively being working on are in **bold**.
 As standards are agreed and published, they will be updated on this page.

+## Accepted products

+Whilst technical standards are being developed, some accepted products in DfE have been highlighted against some of the higher priority groups.
+These are products that are currently in use in the department and make most sense to use / re-use.
+If you choose one of these products, you are *most likely* to be aligned with the standard being developed.
+More will be added as more data is gathered and analysed

 ### Management components

 #### Strategic Management